nest/nest-simulator/doc/userdoc/contribute/code_review_guidelines.rst

 number of developers is growing.
 All of this is not set in stone and can be discussed on the :ref:`NEST mailing lists <community>`.

-* In general, the rule is that each pull request needs an OK from the CI platform and at least two reviewers to be merged.
+* In most cases, each pull request needs an OK from the CI platform and at least two reviewers to be merged.
-* The two reviews have to cover the technical side (i.e., if the code does the right thing and is architecturally sane) and the content side (i.e., if the code is scientifically correct and fixes an actual issue)
+* The two reviews have to cover the technical side (i.e., if the code does the right thing and is architecturally sane) and the content side (i.e., if the code is scientifically correct and fixes an actual issue).
-* For changes labeled “not code” or “minor” (e.g., changes in documentation, fixes for typos, etc.), the need for a second code review can be waived and a single rewiew plus the OK from the CI system is sufficient in order to merge the request.
+* For changes labeled “not code” or “minor” (e.g., changes in documentation, fixes for typos, etc.), the need for a second code review can be waived, and a single review plus the OK from the CI system is sufficient to merge the request.
-* New features like SLI or PyNEST functions, neuron or synapse models need to be accompanied by one or more tests written either in SLI or Python.
+* New features like SLI or PyNEST functions, neuron or synapse models need to be accompanied by one or more tests written in either SLI or Python.
-* Each change to the code has to be reflected also in the corresponding examples and documentation.
+* Each change to the code has to be reflected in the corresponding examples and documentation, as well.
 * A pull request should be coherent and contain only changes that belong together.
 * Please check the **typeset documentation** as part of the review